unist-ssl/IIDP/examples/vit/README.md

-# Faster-R-CNN
+# ViT

-The original code of this example comes from [vision/references/detection](https://github.com/pytorch/vision/tree/v0.9.1/references/detection)
+The original code of this example comes from [yitu-opensource/T2T-ViT](https://github.com/yitu-opensource/T2T-ViT)

 ## Table of Contents